 - Test connection between CAL and Azure

-- Use public IP because VPN may not work to the CAL network, and if possible change the security settings before activating to restrict to only IP (like your on-premise public gateway) so it's not open to the whole public internet
+- Use public IP because VPN may not work on the CAL network, and if possible change the security settings before activating to restrict to only IP (like your on-premise public gateway) so it's not open to the whole public internet

-- It seems the solution is only available currently in Azure West Europe Azure region.
-Although you are supposed to be able to pick custom Network and Subnet to deploy, it does not see them from CAL and thus only SAP CAL Default Network was used, thus your Azure network may not connect your on-premise network to it without first setting up new
+- It seems the solution is only available currently in the Azure West Europe Azure region.
+Although you are supposed to be able to pick a custom Network and Subnet to deploy, it does not see them from CAL and thus only SAP CAL Default Network was used, thus your Azure network may not connect your on-premise network to it without first setting up new

-- Despite the documentation HANA Studio was not pre-installed on the Windows RDP server
+- Despite the documentation, HANA Studio was not pre-installed on the Windows RDP server

 - The Walkthrough scenarios are detailed Demo Guide

 - The technical stack includes: